-It’s no secret that there are better and more popular website builders out there - all you need to do is take a look at some lists of the industry top-dogs, and that becomes obvious.
+It’s no secret that there are better and more popular website builders out there - all you need to do is take a look at some lists of the industry top-dogs, including Zyro and Squarespace, and that becomes obvious.
 Having said that, Ucraft is surely getting there!

 While the builder does, in fact, still have a long way to go, it definitely does offer some great features to the general user.
 On top of that, the Ucraft pricing options are truly a saving grace - where the site creation tool lacks in functionality, it makes up in being very affordable.